+- 32) To know one's self, what is most prescribed?

+- A) Self-examination and meditation

-- 31) What does the text suggest is an important element in gaining self awareness? - A) Practising introverted reflection - B) Being careful to not cross the sensitive line - C) Involving others - D) Being highly selective about who to get information from
+- B) Do not cross the sensitive line

+- C) Involve others

+- D) Be highly selective about who to get information from

 Explanation: A) Incorrect.
 Self-examination and meditation is mentioned as one solution.
 The most often prescribed solution is to involve others in one's own self-awareness efforts.